Sparkly-Sparks/Balatro-BlindChips-Generator/README.md

 # How to use
 1. Put the symbols for your blinds in the "Glyphs" folder
 2. Run and use the python file
+# Feedback
+If you have anything to say about your experience, you may do so [here]().